 Before you try these exercises out in your next workout to make mad gains, make sure you've got the right supplements to support your high-intensity training.
-The COR Men's Bundle is amplified by the iconic testosterone-boosting P6 Original, this bundle drives increased strength, invigorated vitality, explosive energy and male performance.
-Stacked alongside the high-quality COR-Performance Whey, C4 Original, plus a free shaker - this hand picked bundle is any man's go-to to unlock next level results.
+The Advanced Men's Lean Bulk Stack is amplified by the iconic testosterone-boosting P6 Original, this bundle drives increased strength, invigorated vitality, explosive energy and male performance.
+Stacked alongside the high-quality XTEND Pro, C4 Original, plus a free shaker - this hand picked bundle is any man's go-to to unlock next level results.

 About John Papp

 John Papp is a certified personal trainer, body transformation specialist, sports performance coach, published fitness writer, and aspiring fitness model based out of Xceleration Fitness in Auburn Hills, Michigan.
 His goal is to help change lives through health and fitness.